|Discussion Society Details |

-- Open enrollment is held for a one-term course of in-person discussions and debates on mutually agreed upon public policy subjects.
-This creates the Discussion Society.
+- Open enrollment would be held for a one-term course of in-person discussions and debates on mutually agreed upon public policy subjects.
+This would create the Discussion Society.

-- Members of the Society are surveyed for their concerns, which are collected, compiled, organized, and used to set the calendar of debates.
+- Members of the Society would be surveyed for their concerns, which would be collected, compiled, organized, and used to set the weekly discussion topics.

-- Society members attend conversation groups to discuss the agreed upon concerns/subjects using a protocol.
+- Society members would attend conversation groups of their choice to discuss the agreed upon subjects.

-- The results of the voting are posted, the Knowledge Base is archived.
+- The results of the voting would be posted.